HSLdevcom/jore4-ui/README.md

 Failed tests that have been run headlessly can be investigated visually by looking at videos and screenshots at `./cypress/reports`.
 Videos are disabled by default, and can be enabled in `cypress.config.ts` by setting the value of the `video` property to `true`.
 Anyway, debugging is generally easier when Cypress is opened with browser as then you can poke around with browsers devtools.

-### Local e2e test parallellization
+### Separate database in local e2e tests

-- Cypress e2e tests can be run in parallel locally with the `yarn test:e2e:parallel` command.
-Parallel execution is built using the [cypress-parallel](https://github.com/tnicola/cypress-parallel) library.
-- Parallel execution is not enabled in the CI currently.
-- Currently tests can be run in a maximum of three threads.
-- Parallel execution in three threads requires three separate instances of the `hasura` and `testdb` containers.
+- Running e2e tests using a separate database requires additional instances of the `hasura`, `timetablesapi` and `testdb` containers.
 These are started by default by the `start-dependencies.sh` script.
-- Routing of requests in parallel execution is handled in the following files: `jore4-ui/test-db-manager/src/hasuraApi.ts`, `jore4-ui/test-db-manager/src/config.ts`, `jore4-ui/cypress/support/commands.ts`, `nginx.conf`
+- Routing of requests in e2e test execution is handled in the following files: `jore4-ui/test-db-manager/src/hasuraApi.ts`, `jore4-ui/test-db-manager/src/config.ts`, `jore4-ui/cypress/support/commands.ts`, `nginx.conf`

-During parallel test execution Cypress assigns a value to `x-Environment` header value based on the current Cypress thread.
-Possible values are `e2e1`, `e2e2` and `e2e3`, and default value `e2e4` that is used when tests are not run in parallel, which also applies to using the environment manually. `e2e4` routes requests to `hasura` and `testdb` containers.
+During e2e test execution Cypress assigns a value to `x-Environment` header value based on the envrionment variables `CI` and `CYPRESS`.
+The `CYPRESS` environment variable is set to `true` in the repository's root's `package.json` in the `yarn` commands where Cypress is invoked.
+The `CI` environment variable is `true` automatically in Github CI and `undefined` in the local environment.
 In `docker-compose.custom.yml` the `HASURA_URL` environment value is set to point to the Hasura URL that the locally running UI is using to enable routing of the requests based on the `x-Environment` header value.

-Parallel execution generates or updates a file called `parallel-weights.json`.
-The file contains numeric values that represent the execution time of each file.
-The values are used to assign the spec files into threads evenly.
-Changes to the `parallel-weights.json` file should be committed at least when new e2e tests are added, and when changes to existing tests increase their execution time considerably.

 ### CI